rasikasrimal/Heartlytics/docs/database.md

 entirely on the client and do not impact the database schema.

 The password reset feature introduces a `password_reset_request` table storing short-lived verification codes.
+The latest UI redesign for the forgot-password page leverages this existing table without adding new columns.

 ## audit_log